 How to KonMari Your Inbox, According to a Productivity Expert

-Your inbox: You can’t live with it and you can’t live without it.
-It’s pretty important for you to be accessible via email — both so your boss can contact you and so you can get all the super fun updates about upcoming bachelorette parties — and yet, email can be so incredibly annoying.
-Whether or not you’re truly striving for inbox zero, your ever-expanding list of incoming messages haunts you in your dreams, reminding you of just how available you are and just how much you need to get accomplished at any given time.
+Your inbox: You can't live with it and you can't live without it.
+It's pretty important for you to be accessible via email — for work and social connections — and yet, email can be so incredibly annoying.
+Whether or not you're truly striving for inbox zero, your ever-expanding list of incoming messages haunts you in your dreams, reminding you of just how available you are and just how much you need to get accomplished at any given time.
 We get it — the panic is real.

 Take a deep breath.
 In the same way that the KonMari method has been a lifesaver in the way you organize your home, it can transform the way you manage your emails.
 Google productivity expert Laura Mae Martin offers these 10 tips for tidying up that frustrating inbox.
 We hope they bring you joy… and maybe even a little closer to inbox zero.